signalpoint/DrupalGap/docs/20_Resources/Troubleshoot/index.md

 > Uncaught (in promise) TypeError: window[] is not a function

 This probably means you forgot to include a theme's `.js` file in the `<head>` of your `index.html` file.

+> Uncaught TypeError: a.replace is not a function at Object.dg.getCamelCase

+This probably means you've created a `form.id` element on your form.
+The `id` element is reserved by DrupalGap, and overwriting it may lead to unintended consequences.